 On the other hand, personal email sequences are automated sales emails that are meant to look like any other email that you’d write to a sales prospect.
 They’re sent from your own name and email address, and they’re delivered in plain text—maybe there’s an embedded bear gif involved if you really want to get fancy with it.
 It’s still one-to-one communication, so personalization is important.

 The other major differentiator is how these emails behave.
 A personal email sequence automatically stops when you get a reply because the point of a sales sequence is to start a conversation.
 With a marketing drip, you often want your recipients to see the entire series whether they reply or not because each message in the drip serves a purpose in educating or persuading the recipient.

 Get ready to become a Drip God!

-Go to the drip sequence page within Nutshell Marketing to get started!
+Go to the drip sequence page within Nutshell Campaigns to get started!

 Haven’t checked out Nutshell Campaigns yet?
 If you’re already a Nutshell customer, just head to the Outreach tab and start designing your first broadcast, newsletter, or drip sequence.
 Seriously, there are 150 free marketing messages per month waiting for you!
 You’re welcome. 😉